 As one of the most spectacular opera houses in the world, San Carlo Theater (Teatro di San Carlo) is a great detour for culture lovers and architecture buffs alike.

-This superb Neoclassical theatre, reconstructed in 1816 after destruction by a fire, is even more impressive inside than out.
-The horseshoe-shaped theatre rises up six tiers and features a stunning ceiling fresco by Giuseppe Cammarano depicting Apollo introducing the world’s best poets to Minerva.
+This superb Neoclassical theatre was reconstructed in 1816 after getting destroyed by a fire, and is even more impressive inside than out.
+The horseshoe-shaped theatre rises up six tiers.
+It features a stunning ceiling fresco by Giuseppe Cammarano depicting Apollo introducing the world’s best poets to Minerva.

 There are daily tours of Teatro di San Carlo in both English and Italian.